 - Squier Strat Mini Guitar by Fender

-The Yamaha and Squier guitar links will lead you to my Amazon Affiliate site.
+The Yamaha, Squier, and Cordoba guitar link below will lead you to my Sam Ash Affiliate site.
 Should you buy through this link I will receive a commission and you will be supporting my family and I thank you.
+Above is my link to an all Australian owned family company who make gorgeous guitars and ship all over the world, I own several of the Artist guitars.

 Encouraging your child to play their instrument will come down to them choosing a guitar that they want to play.
 I have also made a list of the 10 best budget guitars for beginners that you may like to read.